 - demographic spread charts

 - using Compared To drop-down to spot the differences

 Using Compared To Drop-down

 The Insight report and Questions report each have comparison values which can be used to view how many percentage points a score differs from a comparison point.

 The Questions report contains a delta column on the far right, which can be used to sort the list of questions.
 This helps identify which questions deviate the most from the comparison point.

 The comparison point is selected in the Compared To drop-down, located in the top right-hand corner of the report above the filters area.
 If you have no benchmarks loaded, and no historical data from other surveys, then the only option will be to filter the reports and have the deltas calculated against the Company Overall.

-If you're seeing the message 'No comparisons', then the system can't find any data to calculate comparisons.
-You can contact firstname.lastname@example.org to ask for benchmarks or prior surveys to be uploaded onto this survey, or you can start to filter so that you're not looking at overall results.
+If you're seeing the message 'No comparisons', you can make a request for benchmarks or prior surveys to be uploaded onto this survey, or you can start to filter so that you can compare to the Company Overall.